 5. Energy efficiency

 Wooden roof structures have excellent thermal properties when compared to other materials such as alumina or steel.
-What is also a dense material that creates good insulation.
+It is also a dense material that creates good insulation.

 6. Aesthetic freedom

-The timber truss solution provides unlimited variety of options, providing the customer with the freedom to experiment with the area, layout and aesthetic properties of the building.
-Many restaurant chains in the world choose to put their identity directly into the roof design.
+The timber truss solution provides an unlimited variety of options, providing the customer with the freedom to experiment with the area, layout and aesthetic properties of the building.

 Timber roof trusses have been used since the Middle Ages.
 Nowadays, they are also becoming more popular with structures and objects that require more space, especially for large industrial buildings and office buildings, because they provide greater flexibility in design planning.
 They can be created in almost any shape and size, as stability can lead to a greater span.